RAID Controller Failure on NAS QNAP Turbo Station TS-419U / TS-419U II / TS-419U+: Recovery Steps and Consequences

 Ultimately, the impact on performance and data integrity will depend on factors such as the specific compression or deduplication techniques used, the amount and type of data being processed, and the overall system configuration and workload.
 It is recommended to carefully evaluate and test these features in your specific environment to determine the impact they may have on your NAS device.

-Although NAS Turbo Station TS-419U / TS-419U II / TS-419U+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-419U / TS-419U II / TS-419U+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view